zackify/optics-agent-js/README.md

 * `reportVariables`: Boolean.
 Send the query variables along with traces.
 Defaults to true.

-* `normalizeVersion`: Function([http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage))⇒{client_name: String, client_version: String}.
-Called to determine the client platform and version for a request.
-You may want to override this to improve client detection, eg, if you have a custom user-agent for a mobile client.
+* `printReports`: Boolean.
+Print a JSON version of reports as they are sent.
+This may be useful for debugging.
+Defaults to false.

 * `normalizeQuery`: Function([GraphQLResolveInfo](http://graphql.org/graphql-js/type/#graphqlobjecttype))⇒String.
 Called to determine the query shape for for a GraphQL query.
 You shouldn't need to set this unless you are debugging.

-* `debugFn`: Function(args).
-Called to print debugging messages.
-Defaults to `console.log`.
-To silence Optics if `console.log` is not OK in your environment, pass `debugFn: () => {}`.

 * `endpointUrl`: String.
 Where to send the reports.
 Defaults to the production Optics endpoint, or the `OPTICS_ENDPOINT_URL` environment variable if it is set.
 You shouldn't need to set this unless you are debugging.

 * `reportIntervalMs`: Number.
 How often to send reports in milliseconds.
 Defaults to 1 minute.
 You shouldn't need to set this unless you are debugging.

-* `printReports`: Boolean.
-Print a JSON version of reports as they are sent.
-This may be useful for debugging.
-Defaults to false.

 ### Instrument your schema